JhonRobert20/Node-REST-Server/README.md

-# Node REST Server + MongoDB/MySql + JWT, Jhon Robert
+# Node REST Server + MongoDB/MySql + JWT + Redis, Jhon Robert

 npm install;</br>
 npm test to run test;</br>
 node index.js to run server;</br>
+to use the redis server you should write "redis-server" on your cmd</br>
-Check in src/Config for your database config
+Check in src/Config for your database and redis config</br>

 # Routes for postman:

 http://localhost:8000/login/
-- .post, you don't need pass nothing
+- .post, you can pass "name" and "password" in post body
-- In headers: Authorization  Bearer "your token"
+- saved in readys
 - You can use this token up to 1 hour after creating it

 http://localhost:8000/players/